Elliptical Perturbations for Differential Privacy: Achieving DP with Elliptical Perturbations

 \end{example}

 The previous result confirms that the tails of the Normal distribution are too light to achieve $\ep$-DP.
-In contrast with the previous example, we show next that the multivariate $t$-distribution can achieve $\ep$-DP, but its tails are maybe ``over-kill". \begin{example}[Multivariate $t$-distribution] A $k$-dim multivariate $t$ random variable with degrees of freedom $\nu>1$, denoted $t^k_\nu(\mu, \Sigma)$ has density proportional to $f((x-\mu)^\top \Sigma^{-1}(x-\mu))$, where
+In contrast with the previous example, we show next that the multivariate $t$-distribution can achieve $\ep$-DP, but its tails are maybe ``over-kill". \begin{example}[Multivariate $t$-distribution] A $d$ dimensional $t$ random vector with degrees of freedom $\nu>1$, denoted $t^d_\nu(\mu, \Sigma)$ has density proportional to $f((x-\mu)^\top \Sigma^{-1}(x-\mu))$, where

-We check the limit: $\displaystyle \lim_{c\rightarrow \infty} \frac{[1+(c-\Delta)^2/\nu]^{-(\nu+k)/2}}{[1+ c^2/\nu]^{-(\nu+k)/2}} =\lim_{c\rightarrow \infty} \left[\frac{1+ c^2/\nu}{1+(c-\Delta)^2/\nu}\right]^{(\nu+k)/2} =1. $
+We check the limit: $\displaystyle \lim_{c\rightarrow \infty} \frac{[1+(c-\Delta)^2/\nu]^{-(\nu+d)/2}}{[1+ c^2/\nu]^{-(\nu+d)/2}} =\lim_{c\rightarrow \infty} \left[\frac{1+ c^2/\nu}{1+(c-\Delta)^2/\nu}\right]^{(\nu+d)/2} =1. $

 Since the limit is finite, we know that there is a finite supremum.
-We solve $\displaystyle \frac{d}{dc} \left[\frac{1+ c^2/\nu}{1+(c-\Delta)^2/\nu}\right]=0$, and find that the unique solution in $[\Delta, \infty)$ is $c = \frac 12\left( \Delta + \left(\sqrt{\Delta^2+4\nu}\right)\right).$ Plugging this into $\left[\frac{1+ c^2/\nu}{1+(c-\Delta)^2/\nu}\right]^{(\nu+k)/2}$ gives us the value of $\exp(\ep)$. \end{example}
+We solve $\displaystyle \frac{d}{dc} \left[\frac{1+ c^2/\nu}{1+(c-\Delta)^2/\nu}\right]=0$, and find that the unique solution in $[\Delta, \infty)$ is $c = \frac 12\left( \Delta + \left(\sqrt{\Delta^2+4\nu}\right)\right).$ Plugging this into $\left[\frac{1+ c^2/\nu}{1+(c-\Delta)^2/\nu}\right]^{(\nu+d)/2}$ gives us the value of $\exp(\ep)$. \end{example}

 We end this subsection with a result for the original infinite dimensional problem: if $\mbX$ is infinite dimensional, then Theorem \ref{thm:MvtElliptical} can be used to achieve $\ep$-DP for a set of $d$ linear functionals from $\mcK$.